initc3/ic3-website/content/events/webnar/february2021-webinar.md

   <img class="ui centered image" src="../images/events/IC3 2_26 Webinar Banner.jpg" alt=""/>
 </div>

+2021 has seen unprecedented interest in Bitcoin and related technologies like the Lightning Network.
+As these technologies see increases in use, volume, and price, we must consider: how secure and private are they really?
+Join us for our February webinar to learn about two relevant attacks from IC3 researchers at Cornell and UCL.

 **Talk 1: "BDoS: Blockchain Denial of Service"**

 *Presented by Yan Ji (Cornell)*